wkubinski/wkubinski.github.io/README.md

 - CHANCE (*Characterisation of Conditioned Nuclear Waste for its Safe Disposal in Europe*, Horizon 2020, grant no. 755371), 2017–2022
   Investigator

-- PUMA (antiProton Unstable Matter Annihilation, Horizon 2020, grant no. 726276), 2019
+- PUMA (*antiProton Unstable Matter Annihilation*, Horizon 2020, grant no. 726276), 2019
   Investigator (internship)

 ---